Skip to main content

 (int, slice, int) idict_get_next?(cell dict, int key_len, int pivot) asm(pivot dict key_len -> 1 0 2) "DICTIGETNEXT" "NULLSWAPIFNOT2";

-Computes the minimum key k in dictionary dict that is greater than pivot; returns k, associated value, and a flag indicating success.
-If the dictionary is empty, returns (null, null, 0).
+Finds the smallest key k in dict that is greater than the pivot.
+Returns k, associated value, and a success flag.
+If the dictionary is empty, it returns (null, null, 0).

 dict_get_nexteq?